CLGallant/MindFirst-Engine-M1E/MindFirst_Manifesto.md

 ## Why MindFirst Engine (M1E)?

 MindFirst doesn't just develop technologies—it redefines how technologies are perceived.
-By prioritizing end-users' cognitive patterns, the MindFirst Engine (M1E) revolutionizes human-AI interactions to be:
+By prioritizing end-users' cognitive patterns, the MindFirst Engine (M1E) revolutionises human-AI interactions to be:
 * Fair and precise, delivering responses tailored to your unique reasoning pattern.
 * Adaptive to diverse cognitive styles and communication patterns.
 * Free from the burden of demographic inference and stereotype-weighting.